Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Introduction

-The contributions of this work are both methodological and computational.
+We address this unboundedness challenge by introducing the \emph{\bergerboos} set, inspired by \cite{berger_boos} for handling composite null tests involving nuisance parameters, allowing us to create a bounded version of the composite null hypothesis space.
+We then develop maximum quantiles over the bounded \bergerboos set to control the hypothesis test Type I error rates and thus construct calibrated confidence sets.
+In the additive Gaussian setting used in the algorithms below, this data-adaptive set has the simple form

+The set \(\mathcal{B}_\eta(\by)\) contains the true parameter with probability at least \(1-\eta\); the remaining miscoverage budget is used by calibrating the LLR tests at level \(\gamma\), with \(\gamma \leq \alpha-\eta\).
+The formal construction and coverage argument are given in \Cref{sec:conf_sets_using_bb_set}.

+Since the aforementioned OSB intervals are the state-of-the-art confidence intervals in this constrained inference setting, we conduct a series of numerical experiments showing that our intervals are competitive with OSB in situations where OSB achieves nominal coverage.
+In situations where OSB does not achieve nominal coverage, we show that our intervals do, while also achieving smaller expected interval lengths in a high-dimensional experiment.

 Methodologically, we propose new confidence interval constructions for the setting described at the beginning of the section.
-Although the use of the Berger--Boos set is inspired by \cite{berger_boos}, they originally applied it in a hypothesis testing setting for handling nuisance parameters. \cite{masserano_berger_boos} applied a similar idea to nuisance parameters in a classification setting, but to the best of our knowledge, our paper is the first to apply the idea in the ill-posed inverse problem UQ setting.
-Inspired by the methods used in simulation-based inference (\cite{dalmasso2020confidence, lf2i, waldo}) we apply the approach of estimating the quantile function of a test statistic using simulated data.
-However, this work differs in the underlying model assumptions and composite nature of the null hypotheses.
+Although the use of the \bergerboos set is inspired by \cite{berger_boos}, they originally applied it in a hypothesis testing setting for handling nuisance parameters. \cite{masserano_berger_boos} applied a similar idea to nuisance parameters in a classification setting, but to the best of our knowledge, our paper is the first to use the idea in the ill-posed inverse problem UQ setting.
+Inspired by the methods used in simulation-based inference \cite{dalmasso2020confidence, lf2i, waldo}, we apply the approach of estimating the quantile function of a test statistic using simulated data.
+This work differs in the underlying model assumptions and composite nature of the null hypotheses.
 In addition, the prior work assumed bounded and relatively low-dimensional parameter spaces.
-The search for confidence interval endpoints is sometimes done via the Robbins-Monro (RM) procedure, which iteratively refines estimates to achieve desired coverage probabilities~\citep{garthwaite_buckland, carpenter1999test}.
-Methods based on quantile regression \citep{koenker2005quantile} have been proposed to improve accuracy.
-For instance, \cite{fisher2020efficient} introduced a technique that inverts estimated quantiles to determine the endpoints of the confidence intervals.
-This work is the first to combine test inversion, sampling and quantile regression to estimate calibrated constraint-aware confidence intervals.
+The novelty of our method is therefore not the Berger--Boos construction, specific sampling algorithms, or quantile regression in isolation, but their integration into a coverage-guaranteed test-inversion procedure for functionals in constrained, ill-posed inverse problems.
+To the best of our knowledge, this work is the first to combine test inversion, sampling, and quantile regression to produce constraint-aware confidence intervals for functionals in high-dimensional, potentially unbounded settings.